Comoros

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, the Comoros is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, the Comoros is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, the Comoros has signed or ratified all 15 core international conventions on human and labour rights.
 The Comoros has ratified 5 UN human rights conventions and 8 ILO conventions on labour standards.
 The Comoros has also signed the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
 Additionally, the Comoros has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards